Brandon Boyd: Literature and fine art

-Although Boyd had been drawing his entire life, between 2003 and 2008 he focused more seriously on creating fine art, specifically painting.
-During this time he participated in many different group and solo art shows, using his artwork as a means for environmental activism.
-September 8, 2008, marked the opening of his first solo show, "Ectoplasm," at Mr. Musichead Gallery in Los Angeles, California.
+Boyd had been drawing his entire life.
+Between 2003 and 2008 he focused more on creating fine art, specifically painting.
+He participated in different group and solo art shows, using his artwork as a means for environmental activism.
+September 8, 2008, marked the opening of his first solo show, Ectoplasm, at Mr. Musichead Gallery in Los Angeles, California.

-In March 2020, Boyd had planned to debut a new large-scale solo exhibit, "Impossible Knots," at the Samuel Lynne Galleries in Dallas, Texas.
-However, due to the COVID-19 pandemic, the in-person exhibit had to be postponed.
-On April 18, 2020, his work debuted online via a virtual exhibition preview on Instagram LIVE.
+In March 2020, Boyd had planned to debut a new large-scale solo exhibit, Impossible Knots, at the Samuel Lynne Galleries in Dallas, Texas.
+Due to the COVID-19 pandemic, the in-person exhibit had to be postponed.
+On April 18, 2020, his work debuted online via a virtual exhibition preview on Instagram.
 This online debut will be followed by the in-person exhibition in Fall 2020 or Spring 2021.

-Boyd released a card-matching game called "Two Doors/Deux Portes," based on a series of his watercolor paintings.
+Boyd released a card-matching game called Two Doors/Deux Portes, based on a series of his watercolor paintings.

 Boyd has written and curated three books, each of which comprise his personal illustrations, photography, song lyrics, and additional thoughts and writings.
 His books are White Fluffy Clouds (2003), From the Murks of the Sultry Abyss (2007), and So the Echo (2013), all published under his book imprint, Endophasia Publications.
-So the Echo "visually weaves" the years that Boyd spent honing his craft and his talents, both in music and art.

-Charity and activism

-In the spring of 2011, Boyd made a large mural at the Hurley Space Gallery in order to raise awareness about single use plastics and their harmful effects on the world's oceans.

-Boyd is involved with many organizations and charitable causes and in 2003, along with his Incubus bandmates, he founded the 501(c)(3) non-profit The Make Yourself Foundation, which has raised over $1.4 million for various philanthropic causes locally and globally.
-The organization has awarded grant funding to over 60 nonprofit organizations.

-Jesus Christ Superstar Arena Spectacular 2014

-Boyd was selected to play the role of Judas Iscariot for the North American arena tour of Andrew Lloyd Webber's rock opera Jesus Christ Superstar.
-He was to play the role starting June 9 through August 17.
-On May 31, the tour was canceled.